One Day In Madrid Itinerary – 14 Stops Not To Miss!

 Flamenco Show With Tapas

 We ended the night with a Flamenco Show and Tapas.
-It was a tight squeeze in a small room but we had a nice table for 6 and they bring out a Tapas plate for each person so you are able to enjoy your food in between the dancing.
+It was a tight squeeze in a small room, but we had a nice table for 6, and they brought out a Tapas plate for each person so you were able to enjoy your food in between the dancing.

 Click here to book your tickets and learn more about the Flamenco Show!